-When you configure a data access control policy to grant data access permissions to a user in a cloud data platform, bear in mind that different platforms apply the policy permissions in different ways.
+When you configure a data access control policy to grant data access permissions to a user in a source system, bear in mind that different platforms apply the policy permissions in different ways.

-The following table lists the permissions that you can configure in a data access control policy and the corresponding permissions that the policy enables in cloud data platforms:
+The following table lists the permissions that you can configure in a data access control policy and the corresponding permissions that the policy enables in source systems:

 Policy Permission in Data Access Management